-- Predominantly residential areas, containing housing from 1960 to the present day. - • - occasional short terraces. - Back gardens are often separated from the road using wooden fencing. • - Materials consist of mass produced brickwork (often red and beige). • - Streetscape is often utilitarian, containing bland street lighting and details. • - Estates usually contain a number of small mown amenity grassland greenspace areas, sometimes housing • brightly coloured children's play equipment.
+- Predominantly residential areas, containing housing from 1960 to the present day. - Housing is usually arranged in an estate, containing a number of cul-de-sacs leading from a main road. - Houses often have private front and back gardens and are either semi-detached or detached, with occasional short terraces. - Back gardens are often separated from the road using wooden fencing. - Materials consist of mass produced brickwork (often red and beige). - Streetscape is often utilitarian, containing bland street lighting and details. - Estates usually contain a number of small mown amenity grassland greenspace areas, sometimes housing brightly coloured children's play equipment.